-- If you are going to purchase a new firearm for your Afican hunt, do it early so you can get the rifle customised for Africa (if you want to), start your shooting practice, and also get it on your firearm certificate correctly if this is applicable.
+- If you are going to purchase a new firearm for your Afican hunt, do it early so you can get the rifle customised for Africa (if you want to), start your shooting practice, and also get the new rifle entered on your firearm certificate correctly if this is applicable, for UK hunters.

-- Get the right trip cancellation insurance from the time of booking.
+- Get trip cancellation insurance from the time of booking.

-- If you are intending to do any other safari activities or trips around your hunt, make the reservations at the time of booking the hunt.
+- If you are intending to do any other safari activities or side trips around your hunt, make the necessary reservations at the time of booking the hunt.

-- Begin the unavoidable shop for new items of hunting equipment and clothing.
+- Begin the unavoidable shop for new hunting gear and safari clothing.

 - Check your gun case conforms to airline regulations and is in good condition - replace if necessary.

 - Check your regular luggage is in good condition and replace if necessary.

 - Break in new hunting boots or any other new leather items like hunting belts and rifle slings.

 - Check your passport for validity date and ample empty pages - renew if necessary.
 Check if you need a visa ahead of time for your hunting country but don't apply until 3-6 months before travel.

 - Organise hunt travel insurance including specific insurance cover for firearms and good quality medical evacuation.